kunzjacq/pybloom/README.md

 '[Cache-, Hash- and Space-Efficient Bloom Filters](http://algo2.iti.kit.edu/documents/cacheefficientbloomfilters-jea.pdf)', F. Putze, P. Sanders and J. Singler

 The explanations below assume a working knowledge of Bloom filters.
 Bloom filters enable to check whether elements belong to a set, with no false negatives and a computable false positive (f.p.) probability.
 For a given f.p. probability, Bloom filters storage requirements as a function of the set size are modest.
 However, testing an element in a Bloom filter requires several memory reads at independent, pseudorandom positions in the structure.
 This makes Bloom filter implementations rather cache-unfriendly and slow.
 Alternate structures where memory accesses are grouped together more, at the expense of the memory requirements or f.p. probability, are therefore desirable for the uses where speed matters most.

 Here, we consider structures are collections of small Bloom filters where elements to be stored are associed to a particular filter by a hash function.
 An element is then tested to belong to the structure by testing it against the filter associated to it.
 For instance, on may want to use a collection of 512-bit filters to make each filter fit in a cache line.

 As a second optimization step, each Bloom filter may be implemented as several independent, smaller filters.
 A 512-bit filter may for instance be implemented as 8 64-bit filters.
 Sufficently small filters are indeed amenable to the following simplification of the computation of the bit positions corresponding to an element to test or insert: pre-computed *bit masks* with some fixed hamming weight are chosen once and for all and stored in a table; then, when an element is inserted or tested,  a mask index in the table is chosen pseudorandomly.
-As a result, all bits to set or test corresponding to the element processed are chosen in one operation, in contrast to the usual Bloom filter algorithm where each bit is chose with its own pseudorandom function.
+As a result, all bits to set or test corresponding to the element processed are chosen in one operation, in contrast to the usual Bloom filter algorithm where each bit is chosen with its own pseudorandom function.

 When using precomputed masks for element insertion and test, dividing a filter into several smaller filters, or 'cascading', enables to simulate a larger mask set than what would be possible without cascading.
 For instance, with mask set of size 2<sup>8</sup>, a filter with cascading of 2 generally has a f.p. probability almost as low as a filter with no cascading, words of double size, double hamming weight, and mask set of size (2<sup>8</sup>)<sup>2</sup> = 2<sup>16</sup>.
 It is however worth remembering that a k-cascaded Bloom filter with a mask set of size m always has worse f.p. probability than its non-cascaded counterpart where bit positions are generated pseudo-randomly from the inserted values, or even than a non-cascaded filter with a mask set of size m<sup>k</sup>.